DanielTakeshi/rl_algorithms/Paper-Summaries/Principled_Option_Learning_in_Markov_Decision_Processes.md

 easiest (most straightforward) partitioning is when one option is for going from left to right and the other is for the reverse direction.

+I haven't been able to get the algorithm running cleanly yet, but I hope that the algorithm was automatically able to determine the two different prior options, i.e. it was not hard-coded that one prior goes left to right and the other one in the reverse direction.

 ## How to Run on Different Domains

 TODO I am not sure yet

+## My Thoughts and Takeaways

+If this were to be formulated as a clear problem statement, it would probably be informally:

+> Given (MDP information) output (best q, \pi_h, \pi_\theta)

+The output of q and \pi_h make sense since they go hand in hand, given a subtask q must give us the best prior to use.
+My guess as to why \pi_\theta is there is that it tells us the true optimal policy to use for a subtask.
+Since we limit the priors (i.e. same thing as limiting the options) we want to test to see that our priors are close enough to the optimal policies, i.e. that they sufficiently generalize and cover different areas of the policy space (e.g. L-R vs R-L directions).
+For that, for a given subtask \theta, we'd compare \pi_\theta along with the \pi_q(\theta) which is the prior our learned q will choose.
+Yeah, I think that makes sense.